Abanoubyousef29/SWAGLAPS/README.md

 ## Introduction

-SauceDemo is an innovative E-commerce platform offering a diverse range of products and seamless shopping experiences.
-This repository houses the source code that powers the SauceDemo application, ensuring robust functionality and user-friendly navigation.
+SWAGLAPS is an innovative E-commerce platform offering a diverse range of products and seamless shopping experiences.
+This repository houses the source code that powers the SWAGLAPS application, ensuring robust functionality and user-friendly navigation.

 ## Features